konathalasushma/https-github.com-Sushmakonathala-M1_Snakegame_mygoal/Requirements/README.md

 it isn't world's greatest game, but it does give you an idea of what you can achieve with relatively simple c program, and perhaps the basis by which to extend the principles. it can create more intresting games of your own.

+# Objective

+The project in c Language of snake game is a simple console application with very simple console application with every simple graphics
+The snake is represented with a 0(zero) symbol.
+The fruit is represented with an *(asterisk) symbol.
+The snake can move in any direction according to the user with the help of the keyboard (W, A, S, D keys).
+When the snake eats a fruit the score will increase by 10 points.
+The fruit will generate automatically within the boundaries.
+Whenever the snake will touch the boundary the game is over.

 # How to play?
 The game environment is a 30030 map.
 The snake starts with length one.